 While AlignerCo treatment is less expensive than some aligner companies, money isn’t always everything.
 It might be worth paying extra for some benefits, like Byte’s shorter treatment time.

-Invisalign has been one of the leading invisible braces brands for decades.
+Invisalign has been one of the best invisible braces brands for decades.
 Unlike the Invisalign alternatives we’re discussing, Invisalign’s treatment plan has you visiting an orthodontist regularly.
 It’s similar to traditional braces with a price to match the personal service.

 These two companies are both good examples of at-home clear aligners.
 You take an impression of your teeth, which is then evaluated by dental professionals.
 The delivery of aligners and other benefits are also similar.